Sylviornis

-Sylviornis, also known by its native name of Du, is an extinct genus of large, flightless bird that was endemic to the islands of New Caledonia in the Western Pacific.
+Sylviornis is an extinct genus of large, flightless bird that was endemic to the islands of New Caledonia in the Western Pacific.
 It is considered to constitute one of two genera in the extinct family Sylviornithidae, alongside Megavitiornis from Fiji, which are related to the Galliformes, the group containing the turkeys, chickens, quails and pheasants.
 Sylviornis was never encountered alive by scientists, but it is known from many thousands of subfossil bones found in deposits, some of them from the Holocene, on New Caledonia and the adjacent Île des Pins.
-It was likely hunted to extinction shortly after the first human arrival to New Caledonia around 1500 BC.
+It was likely hunted to extinction, shortly after the first human arrival to New Caledonia around 1500 BC.

 Description

 Sylviornis was a huge flightless bird, standing up to 1.2–1.6 m tall, and weighing around 40 kg on average.
 In the 2016 study, its height in resting stance was estimated up to 0.8 m, while its mass estimate decreased to 27–34 kg.
-It is the most massive galliform known to have ever existed.
+It is the most massive pangalliform known to have ever existed.
 It had a large skull with a high and laterally compressed beak surmounted by a bony knob.
 Its legs were rather short, but had strong toes with long nails.
 The skeleton has a number of peculiarities and differences that make Sylviornis stand apart from all other known birds: the clavicles were not fused to a furcula, the number of caudal vertebrae was very high, and the ribcage and pelvis were almost dinosaurian in appearance.
 The wings were reduced to small stubs.

+Native accounts believed to be based on Sylviornis describe a bird reddish in color, with a star-shaped calque on its head, and fast despite being flightless because it used its reduced wings for balance while running.